Robert Dalzell (British Army officer, born 1662)

-General Robert Dalzell (1662–1758, sometimes spelt Dalziel) was a Scottish officer in the British Army.
-He saw action in many of the Duke of Marlborough's campaigns.
+General Robert Dalzell (sometimes spelt Dalziel; 1661 or 1662 – 14 October 1758) was a Scottish officer with a long career in the British Army.
+He saw action in many of the Duke of Marlborough's campaigns during the War of the Spanish Succession.
+For forty years, he worked for the Sun Fire Office, one of the first insurance companies in London to protect against the risk of fire.

-Dalzell married Anna Maria Gibson, the daughter of Sir John Gibson.
-They had a son, Gibson Dalzell.

-He was promoted to be general of foot on 24 March 1747.